 |Hourly Rate||Online Lessons|

-I am now in the second year of my PhD, where, with the use of pioneering materials, I design, make and test exciting new types of solar cells.
+I am now in the 3rd year of my PhD, where, with the use of pioneering materials, I design, make and test exciting new types of solar cells.
 Recently, I have had a breakthrough with a type of solar cell that has never successfully been made before in Sheffield.
 It is both challenging and rewarding work, which keeps me up to date with both my experiment skills and my theoretical Maths/Physics abilities.
-I regularly use key skills I developed in my master’s course and at maths lessons in school in order to help me solve the day to day problems that crop up during a PhD.
+I regularly use key skills I developed in my Master’s course and at maths lessons in school in order to help me solve the day to day problems that crop up during a PhD.

 In addition to my qualifications, I have experience working closely with people as I spent a lot of time during and before my undergraduate working in group projects.
 I was the group leader in project to design an air cargo security system in my third year of university, where our completed design was considered the best in that academic year.
 In my last year of 6th form college I led a group of 6th form students on a yearlong project to analyse and review the structural design of a swimming pool in north Wales.
 I have been awarded two Nuffield Gold Crests awards for my work in the 6th form group project and an optoelectronics project I completed in the summer of 2009, where I designed a walking stick for visually impaired people which would warn them of obstacles they were approaching.
 Before I left my home city of Chester to go to University I had got involved in the Light Project, a local Christian led charity group, where I helped out as a temporary youth leader.